mathspp/mathspp/pages/02.blog/module-compression-overview/item.md

 You will learn how to

  - compress and decompress data directly;
- - how to write and read from compressed files;
+ - write and read from compressed files;
- - how to compress and decompress data incrementally;
+ - compress and decompress data incrementally;
  - you'll also learn what compression algorithms are available to you and which ones are available in Python versions earlier than 3.14.